nicklockwood/layout/README.md

 }
 ```

-**Note:** in the above example, the root view defined in the xml will be loaded as a *subview* of MyView, and will be automatically set to the same size.
+**Note:** In the above example, the root view defined in the xml will be loaded as a *subview* of MyView, and will be automatically set to the same size.
 It would therefore probably not make sense for the root view in the xml to also be an instance of `MyView`, unless you want your view structure to be:

 ```xml
 <MyView>